andrei399/andrei399/README.md

 - Hi, I’m @andrei399
+- VI CULT
-- I’m interested in coding and gaming
+- I’m interested in algorithm design and engineering solutions for large scale aplications
-- I'm currently studying Computer Science.
 - I'm working as a Software Engineer
-- I'm really passionate about A.I.
+- I graduated with a CS bachelor's in 2023
+- Planning on going to Software Engineering masters in 2024